 Westrex Recording System

-All characters and incidents portrayed, and the names used herewith are ficticious and the similarity to any names, characters or history of any person is entirely accidental and unintentional
+All characters and incidents portrayed, and the names used herewith are fictitious and the similarity to any names, characters or history of any person is entirely accidental and unintentional.

 Dr. Frankenstein has just finished rebuilding his creation, but the monster is unresponsive.
 He needs to try something different to make it work, perhaps some new parts.
 Enter a terminally ill sculptor and his assertive wife.